popgenome/lettuce2020/01.genome.assembly/readme.txt

 ### annotation
 ## annotation code
 annotation.sh
-##perl code used in annotation
+## perl code used fpr annotation
-#nucleotide to protein
+# nucleotide to protein
 cds2aa.pl
-#get cds sequence
+# get cds sequence
 getGene.pl
-#masked repeat sequence
+# masked repeat sequence
 repeat_maksed_to_n.pl
-#convert result to gff format
+# convert result to gff format
 RepeatMasker.repeat_to_gff.pl
 RepeatProteinMask.repeat_to_gff.pl
 TRF.repeat_to_gff.pl
-#configuration file
+# configuration file
 maker_bopts.ctl
 maker_exe.ctl
 maker_opts.ctl

-#Repeat prediction method.
+## Repeat prediction method.
 Tandem Repeats Finder (Version 4.07b,Tandem repeats fnder: a program to analyze DNA sequences) was used to search for tandem repeats.
 Both homology-based and de novo approaches were used to search for TEs.
 In the homology-based approach, we used
 RepeatMasker (open-4.0.6,Using RepeatMasker to identify repetitive elements in genomic sequences) and RepeatProteinMask(vision 1.36,Using RepeatMasker to identify repetitive elements in genomic sequences)